userRinks/alx-low_level_programming/0x12-singly_linked_lists/README.md

 ## Overview

 A singly linked list is a linear data structure composed of nodes, where each node contains a value and a pointer to the next node.
-The last node in the list points to NULL, indicating the end of the list.
+The last node in the list points to `NULL`, indicating the end of the list.

 In this repository, you will find the following files related to singly linked lists: